civican/legisinfo/44-1/bills/S-5/bill_text.md

 Paragraph 218(1)(a) of the Act is replaced by the following:

-there can be found in the place a substance **with respect** to which this Act applies, a product **that contains** such a substance or **a product that may release such a substance into the environment**;
+there can be found in the place a substance with respect to which this Act applies, a product that contains such a substance or a product that may release such a substance into the environment;

-> **Explanatory Note**:
-> Relevant portion of subsection 218(1):
-> *Existing Text*:
-> > Subject to subsection (2), for the purposes of this Act and the regulations, an enforcement officer may, at any reasonable time, enter and inspect any place if the enforcement officer has reasonable grounds to believe that
-> > there can be found in the place a substance to which this Act applies or a product containing such a substance;

 ### Section 48

   **(1)** Paragraph 235(2)(a) of the Act is replaced by the following:

-    the exportation, importation, manufacture, transportation, processing or distribution of a substance, **a** product **that contains** a substance **or a product that may release a substance into the environment**;
+    the exportation, importation, manufacture, transportation, processing or distribution of a substance, a product that contains a substance or a product that may release a substance into the environment;

   **(2)** Paragraphs 235(2)(b) and (c) of the English version of the Act are replaced by the following:

-    the possession, storage, use, sale, offering for sale, advertisement or disposal of a substance, **a** product **that contains** a substance or **a product that may release a substance into the environment**;
+    the possession, storage, use, sale, offering for sale, advertisement or disposal of a substance, a product that contains a substance or a product that may release a substance into the environment;

-    the use, in a commercial manufacturing or processing activity, of a substance, **a** product **that contains** a substance or **a product that may release a substance into the environment**; or
+    the use, in a commercial manufacturing or processing activity, of a substance, a product that contains a substance or a product that may release a substance into the environment; or

   **(3)** Paragraph 235(3)(a) of the Act is replaced by the following:

     owns or has the charge, management or control of

-    the substance — or any product **that contains** the substance **or that may release the substance into the environment** — to which the alleged contravention relates, or
+    the substance — or any product that contains the substance or that may release the substance into the environment — to which the alleged contravention relates, or

     the property on which the substance or product is located;